 My kids are growing and developing their own tastes and preferences.
 And I couldn’t be prouder of their choices.
 They are people with opinions.

-Liz’s handmedowns aren’t so much to Tori’s tastes, but Katie usually loves them.
+Liz’s handmedowns aren’t so much to Tori’s tastes, but Akantha usually loves them.
 So, I honor my sweet Tori by purchasing her clothes that are more to her liking.
-Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.
+Shoes aren’t often a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.

 I feel the need to address why we own iPads since I was called a hypocrite for owning an unnecessary luxury electronic item such as an iPad.